openSUSE/news-o-o/_posts/2011-01-22-opensuse-weekly-news-159-is-out.markdown

 **[Packman: cclive
         0.7.1-1.pm](http://packman.links2linux.org/package/cclive)**

-â€œcclive is a command line video extraction utility similar to clive but focuses on
+“cclive is a command line video extraction utility similar to clive but focuses on
         low requirements.
-Its features are few and essential. cclive is intended for users who prefer lightweight and â€˜snappyâ€™ programs.
-It was written in C and depends on libcurl. cclive sports much of the same features but some compromises were made along the way to keep the prerequisites low.â€
+Its features are few and essential. cclive is intended for users who prefer lightweight and ‘snappy’ programs.
+It was written in C and depends on libcurl. cclive sports much of the same features but some compromises were made along the way to keep the prerequisites low.”

 **[Holger
         Hetterich: SMB Traffic Analyzer 1.2.2 released](http://holger123.wordpress.com/2011/01/20/smb-traffic-analyzer-1-2-2-released/)**

-After some delay which wasnâ€™t on our plan, weâ€™re happy to announce [SMB Traffic Analyzer](http://holger123.wordpress.com/smb-traffic-analyzer/)
+After some delay which wasn’t on our plan, we’re happy to announce [SMB Traffic Analyzer](http://holger123.wordpress.com/smb-traffic-analyzer/)
       (called SMBTA in the following) version 1.2.2, bringing a whole bunch of new features and bugfixes to the table.
 First off, you might not believe it but SMBTA actually received some artwork, as we already reported here. :) **Version 1.2.2**